 - Keep it simple.
 Be mindful of your use of color and images and keep the text short and value-dense.

-Keep these tips in mind and start building a landing page for each of your practice areas, Go the extra mile to give your visitors clear directionm and you might find yourself surprised at the results.
+Keep these law firm website design tips in mind and start building a landing page for each of your practice areas, Go the extra mile to give your visitors clear directionm and you might find yourself surprised at the results.